Does a Subpoena Have to Be Served in Person?

 At the state level, there is generally more acceptance of service via means other than in-person hand delivery.
 However, there is more variation between jurisdictions as well.

 In Texas, for example, the civil rules of procedure state that, “[a] subpoena must be served by delivering a copy to the witness and tendering to that person any fees required by law.”
-However, the Texas Code of Criminal Procedure expressly provides that subpoena may be served by:
+However, the Texas Code of Criminal Procedure expressly provides that a subpoena may be served by:

 In New York, the same rules apply to both civil and criminal subpoenas.
 Section 610.40 of the New York Criminal Procedure Law (CPL) provides that, “[s]ervice must be made in the manner provided by the civil practice law and rules for the service of subpoenas in civil cases.”
 Under Section 2103 of the New York Civil Practice Law and Rules (CVP), service may be made by hand delivery, mailing, delivery to the witness’s or party’s residence, fax, overnight delivery service, or delivery to the witness’s or party’s attorney by various means.